temporalio/documentation/docs/application-development/index.md

 The following language SDKs are supported.
 Language tab selection is preserved through a browser cookie.
-You are currently have the following language selected:
+The following language is selected:

 <Tabs
 defaultValue="go"